theforeman/smart_proxy_monitoring/README.md

 # icinga2 pki new-ca
 ```

-Afterwards copy the CA certificate to Icinga 2's pki directory:
+Afterwards copy the CA certificate to Icinga 2's pki directory (depending on installation
+source and platform you have to create the pki directory first with write permissions for the
+user Icinga 2 is running with, typically `icinga` or `nagios`):

 ```
+# install -o icinga -g icinga -m 0775 -d /etc/icinga2/pki
 # cp /var/lib/icinga2/ca/ca.crt /etc/icinga2/pki/
 ```